 To Live, Yu Hua's Brief Masterpiece, Grub Street

 A dark, literary, psychological thriller that recasts Euripides' Medea in NYC.
 It's boundary-pushing.
 It's raw.
 It's challenging.
 And it dares to take a notorious revenge fantasy all the way.

 Maddie, an ambitious, iron-spined immigrant from Russia, has sacrificed everything for her husband Jason.
 She's given him two children, her entire family inheritance, and most of all, she's set aside her own dreams time and again so Jason's tech start-up can thrive.
 But when Maddie finds Jason with another woman at a Christmas party, she lashes out.
-Jason demands a draconian divorce: she must get out of the house, then out of the country, or else he'll press charges.
+In response, Jason demands a draconian divorce: she must get out of the house, then out of the country soon after, or else he'll press charges.

 Faced with betrayal, humiliation, and the collapse of her family, Maddie's long-bottled rage spills over.
 In the course of a single, fast-paced day, Maddie sets in motion a plan so horrifying it can hardly be believed.
 In this story, the jilted wife will be no victim.
 Readers will hold their breath as they try to anticipate what exactly Maddie will do, and whether those around her will figure out her scheme soon enough to stop her.